What is molluscum contagiosum?

 What are the symptoms of molluscum contagiosum?

 The bumps are small and are usually pink or skin-colored.
 Eventually, the bumps tend to have a small sunken center.
-The number of lesions a child has is usually between two to 20.
+The number of lesions usually ranges between two to 20.
 The lesions usually occur in groups or clusters.
-They are not harmful, but may cause some cosmetic concern for the child if they appear on the face or other visible areas.
+They are not harmful, but may cause some cosmetic concern for the individual if they appear on the face or other visible areas.

 How is molluscum contagiosum diagnosed?

-Molluscum contagiosum is usually diagnosed based on a medical history and physical examination of the child.
+Molluscum contagiosum is usually diagnosed based on a medical history and physical examination.
 The lesions are unique and usually are diagnosed on physical examination.
 Additional tests are not routinely ordered.

 Treatment for molluscum contagiosum:

-Specific treatment for molluscum contagiosum will be determined by your child's physician based on:
+Specific treatment for molluscum contagiosum will be determined by your physician based on:

 - extent of the condition